0xpynge/bug-bounty-toolkit/README.md

-# COMPLETE BUG BOUNTY TOOL LIST🐞
+# COMPLETE BUG BOUNTY TOOL LIST

 Welcome to the **Complete Bug Bounty Tool List** — a curated collection of essential tools used by bug bounty hunters and security researchers.
 This repository serves as a handy reference to some of the best open-source and freely available tools for reconnaissance, scanning, exploitation, and reporting vulnerabilities.